fvnilo/useful-commands/README.md

 # useful-commands
 Useful commands I discovered and use

+## Commands
-Find out which process listens on a port: `lsof -i :80`
+`lsof -i :80`: Find out which process listens on a port